GriffinMichalak/FindDairyFree/README.md

 restaurants, bakeries, and cafes that are "safe" for someone with a dairy allergy to eat at.

 ## Features
 * 🗺️ An interactive map interface that displays the user's location (if they allow).
-Note that this app will not work to its full potential if location services are not enabled.
+Note that this app will not work to its full potential unless location services are enabled.
 * 📍 The ability to see all of the locations of restaurants (based on [Go Dairy Free's Database](https://www.godairyfree.org/dining-out/massachusetts-dairy-free-restaurants)) on a map interface.
 * ⚡️ Dynamic data loading from a live database
 * ℹ️ Upon clicking on a particular restaurant on the app, the user can view the following information about it: